UPDATE: This post on practicing self care was first published on 8 April 2020 and updated on 28 July 2021.

 6. Learn to say no

-Setting limits and establishing healthy boundaries in your business can be a game-changer; an empowering shift that puts you back in the driver’s seat.
+Setting limits and establishing healthy boundaries in your day can be a game-changer; an empowering shift that puts you back in the driver’s seat.
 It could help you build a business and a life you love, not just one you feel obligated to.

 7. Pay attention to your mind